PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

         WHEN trip_duration_hour = 2 THEN '02:00'
         ELSE '> 2:00'
     END AS trip_duration_behaviour
-FROM case_study_v2.`2023-cyclistic-tripdata`
+FROM case_study.`2023-cyclistic-tripdata`
 GROUP BY trip_duration_behaviour, usertype
 ORDER BY trip_duration_behaviour;
 ```
 </details>

-Let's now examine the **top 10 stations** to identify the most frequently used ones by each user type.
+Let's now examine the **top 10 stations** to identify the most frequently used by each user type.

 ![members' top 10 stations](Images/14_member_top_10_stations.jpeg)
 ![casual riders' top 10 stations](Images/15_casual_top_10_stations.jpeg)